Diaphragm

 Family PACT Coverage

-If you are eligible, Family PACT covers the cost of diaphragms.
-A provider can help you decide if a diaphragm is the best choice for you.
+If you are eligible, Family PACT covers the cost of internal condoms.
+A provider can help you decide if an internal condom is the best choice for you.